 Other areas of life work the same way.

-Determine to be a subject matter expert at something.
+Want to be an expert at something?

 Pick that something, and then put your mind on the possibilities.

-Focus is critical when it comes to reaching goals.
+Focus is critical in reaching goals.

 How will you know if you succeeded or not?